 2. Eat only when hungry

-3. Eat more unsaturated fats
+3. Eat foods higher in unsaturated fats instead of saturated fats

-Unsaturated fats include fats like olive oil, fatty fish and avocados.
+Foods higher in unsaturated fats include fats like olive oil, fatty fish and avocados.
 Whether it will improve your health is unknown, but it will lower your cholesterol.
 And if your cholesterol levels are abnormally high that may be enough of a reason, to minimize potential risk.

 4. Eat LDL-lowering keto-friendly foods